ruo-jia-gsb/Eikon-backend-task/README.md

     http://127.0.0.1:8000/docs

-Incidentally, if you want to perform the etl of the data files as CURL use the following in a terminal:
+Incidentally, if you want to perform the ETL of the data files through CURL use the following in a terminal:

     curl -X 'POST' 'http://127.0.0.1:8000/etl/' -H 'accept: application/json' -d ''